dinethmeegoda/Continuum-Flow/README.md

 *Breakpoint* is a project created by [Daniel Gerhardt](https://www.danieljgerhardt.com/), [Dineth Meegoda](https://dinethmeegoda.com/), [Matt Schwartz](https://www.linkedin.com/in/matthew-schwartz-37019016b/), [Zixiao Wang](https://www.linkedin.com/in/zixiao-wang-826a5a255/), for CIS 5650 GPU Programming at the University of Pennsylvania.

-Our project combines a novel particle simulation technique - PBMPM, developed by EA - with a state-of-the-art fluid surface construction method, using mesh shading and a bilevel-grid, all running in real time.
+Our project combines a novel particle simulation technique - the Position Based Material Point Method(PBMPM), developed by EA - with a state-of-the-art fluid surface construction method, using mesh shading and a bilevel-grid, all running in real time.

 # Breakpoint - Project Overview